FREEWING-JP/RPi-OPENOCD-Stm32f405/README.md

 Raspberry Pi based bit-banging utilizing BCM2835 configuration to upload pre-compiled binaries to Stm32f405 microcontrollers.
 Also works for most other chips thanks to OpenOCD's huge library of configs.

+This Example, once totally finished will show the necessary steps to get OpenOCD JTAG/SWD debugger working on a Raspberry Pi, and then follow through with the setup and flash of an Stm32f405 chip (ARM Cortex-M4 @ 168mhz) like that used in the VESC opensource BLDC controller created by Benjamin Vedder.
+Instead of having to use an Stlinkv2 programmer, this configuration intends to replace it with a Raspberry Pi which most people have already laying around.

-This configuration is a work in progress, please use at your own risk as it is still in development.
+This configuration is a work in progress, please use at your own risk as it is still in active development.

 Prerequisites:
 - Raspberry Pi B+, 2B, or 3B